Welcome, Guest

 Mutant Abilities: Advanced energy manipulation that allows his body to absorb certain types of electromagnetic energy, metabolize it, and release it in a concentrated beam of force that he can direct with his eyes.
 Due to injuries sustained in the past, he is unable control these beams fully and has to use protective glasses made of ruby quartz to keep the beams in check.
 A special visor is often used to help him focus and manipulate his blasts in various, controlled ways.

-However, this ambition was abruptly sidetracked by a terrible tragedy.
-While on a two-week leave, an eight-year-old Scott and his brother flew with their parents on a vacation to New York to see an old family friend.
-Along the way, there was a mysterious accident and the plane crashed.
+While on their way to New York City to visit a trusted old family friend, there was a mysterious accident and the plane crashed.
 Scott and Alex managed to escape via parachute, but Christopher and Katherine did not make it.
 They were declared dead and the boys were officially orphaned.
-After recovering from their injuries, the traumatized young boys were shipped to an orphange in New York City.
-Christopher Summers's former superiors pulled strings to ensure they were kept in one of the nicer group homes.
+After recovering from their injuries, the traumatized young boys were shipped to an orphanage in New York City.
+Christopher Summers's former superiors pulled strings to ensure they were kept in a special group home for the children of dead soldiers.
 Here they could still get some decent schooling and their chances at being adopted into a good home would be better.
-However, such chances were quickly stifled when their mutant powers manifested.
+However, such chances were quickly stifled due to the lasting impacts of the plane crash.

 Because of the physical and mental trauma Scott suffered, his powers manifested at an early age.
+They started as headaches that quickly escalated seizure-like symptoms.
 At age ten he started showing flashing red eyes to prospective parents.
-By age twelve he was blowing holes through walls.
+By age twelve these eyes turned into a source of destructive blasts, which ended up blowing holes through walls.
 His brother Alex, who was only three years younger, showed similar symptoms.
-The development of their powers not only scared off prospective foster parents, it left them isolated from the other children at the orphange.
+The development of their powers not only scared off prospective foster parents, it left them isolated from the other children at the orphanage.
 It wasn't long before Scott and Alex were routinely picked on.
 It led to confrontations that often resulted in their powers flaring up.
-After repeated abuse and a few failed foster families, the two boys struck out on their own and for a time lived on the streets.
-It was a harsh world, but Scott's disciplined nature helped him survive and protect his brother.
-Eventually, though, his powers got to a point where they were unmangable.
-By age 14, he was fully blinded and had to cover his eyes at all time.
-This not only hindered his ability to survive, it hindered his ability to protect Alex.

 Eventually, Professor Charles Xavier discovered him.
 He was given a chance to join a new school for mutants.
 It was a chance to get off the streets and into a better life.
-While Xavier offered the position to both Scott and Alex, only Scott accepted and he became one of the first students of the Xavier Institute for Higher Learning.
-There he would later embrace his role with the X-men, working hard in the classroom and in training to manage his powers.
-He eventually became the field leader of the X-men and is one of Xavier's most trusted and loyal students.
+While Xavier offered the position to both Scott and Alex, only Scott accepted.
+This solidified the wedge between Scott and Alex, separating the brothers and sending them on different paths.
+While Alex remained with the gang, Scott became one of the first students of the Xavier Institute for Higher Learning.

 Character Breakdown: The mental makeup of Scott Summers has many major influences.
 Being born into a family of soldiers already pre-disposes him to someone who can fight, strategize, and lead.
 It also pre-disposes him to favor discipline and loyalty more strongly.
 It has the effect of giving him a ridged, often stoic personality.
 Having looked up to his parents and ancestors as soldiers, he too strives for those kinds of qualities and is more likely to gravitate towards solider-like tendencies.